Fluoride Varnish - Safety and Effectiveness

 Professionally applied fluoride varnish is a topical treatment used to prevent tooth decay.
 It is a clear, sticky gel applied to the teeth with a brush.

-Although fluoride varnish is typically used for children since their teeth are developing, it can be used on anyone who a dentist thinks may benefit from it.
-For example, adults with dry mouth or a history of radiation in the head and neck area are at a higher risk for cavities.
-For this reason, many of them benefit from fluoride varnishes.
+Although fluoride varnish is typically used for children because their teeth are still developing, it can be used for anyone a dentist thinks may benefit from it.
+For example, adults with dry mouth or a history of radiation in the head and neck area are at a higher risk for cavities, so many benefit from fluoride varnish.

 Fluoride varnish increases the resistance of enamel to acid attacks.
-It also enhances remineralization of the tooth surface.1
+It also enhances remineralization of the tooth surface.

 Applying a thin layer of fluoride varnish to the enamel forms a temporary protective barrier.
 This prevents acid from reaching the tooth surface.
 It also helps saliva neutralize plaque or bacteria left on the tooth.